thorgate/tg-pubsub/docs/readme.rst

 About
 =====

-tg-pubsub provides easy pubsub for django models using redis messaging que
+tg-pubsub provides easy pubsub for django models using redis messaging queue

 Features
 --------